marco-ippolito/fiume/README.md

 # FIUME

-A simple and flexible state machine library written in Typescript, compatible with all JS runtimes, designed to manage the flow of a system through various states.
+A zero-dependencies, simple and flexible state machine library written in Typescript, compatible with all JS runtimes, designed to manage the flow of a system through various states.
 This library provides a lightweight and intuitive way to define states, transitions, and hooks for state entry, exit, and transition events.
 Unlike other libraries, **Fiume**, does not require you to hardcode state transitions, instead you can write the transition logic inside `transitionTo` function.
 You can also access directly the reference of your machine and manipulate its public properties.

 ## Installation